Los Mac's

 Los Mac's is a pioneering Chilean rock band, formed in Valparaíso in 1962.
 The recorded the classic song "La Muerte de mi Hermano" as part of their 1967 album Kaleidescope Men.
 As of 2014, a version of the band continues to play.

 History

-The group began in 1962 in the district of Playa Ancha in Valparaiso, as a rock cover band, coming to the attention of national radio stations.
+The group began in 1962 in the district of Playa Ancha in Valparaíso, as a rock cover band, coming to the attention of national radio stations.
 The surname of the band's founders, brothers David and Carlos Mac-Iver, gave rise to the group's name.

 During their teenage years in Playa Ancha, the Mac-Iver brothers often met with people on the Chilean cultural scene. such as singer-songwriters Gitano Rodriguez, Payo Grondona and the poet Sergio Badilla Castillo.